 Makes 4 servings

 Trim the ends of the zucchini and then julienne lengthwise on a mandolin or with a julienne peeler as far as you can go.
-If the Save the ends of 1 zucchini for the sauce, and the rest for another use.
+Save the core of 1 zucchini for the sauce, and the rest for another use such as a stir fry.

 Place the shredded zucchini into a bowl with the salt and toss well.
 Set it aside for 20+ minutes to allow the salt to draw out the liquid out of the zucchini.
 When you can see liquid released at the bottom of the bowl: use a clean lint-free kitchen towel or cheesecloth to squeeze the zucchini and remove excess liquid.
 Squeeze into a small bowl and reserve.